eclipse-keyple/keyple-website/content/learn/build-your-first-app/java-app.md

 {{% alert note %}}
-The demonstration application created for this quick start requires a Calypo Card (contactless smart card, NFC mobile phone with a Calypso applet or application) and a Calypo Secure Access Module (SAM). {{% /alert %}}
+The demonstration application created for this quick start requires a Calypso Card (contactless smart card, NFC mobile phone with a Calypso applet or application) and a Calypso Secure Access Module (SAM). {{% /alert %}}

 We will use three main components of Keyple: